 The ZenWiFi AC (CT8) from Asus is a balanced entry compared to the large range of AiMesh compatible routers.
 It has good capacity thanks to a tri-band setup, allowing 400Mbps on the 2.4GHz channel, 867Mbps on one 5GHz channel, and 1,733Mbps on the second 5GHz channel.
 Having a fast extra 5GHz band allows the mesh points to connect to the base router without sacrificing speed to your Wi-Fi devices.

 Unlike many mesh systems, Asus lets you choose whether you want a single unified Wi-Fi name for all Wi-Fi bands or want to name them individually.
 While a single name will be best for many people, as well as much simpler, having the option to force certain devices to use only the faster bands can be useful.

-As for expansion, each ZenWiFi unit has three open gigabit Ethernet ports for wired devices and one 2.5Gbps Ethernet input.
+As for expansion, each ZenWiFi unit has three open gigabit Ethernet ports for wired devices plus one for input.
 Asus allows you to connect any of its AiMesh routers together in software to improve coverage including its older Lyra series of mesh routers.
-The Asus ZenWiFi AX (XT8) is a great option for someone that wants speed and flexibility with plenty of room to customize.
+The Asus ZenWiFi AC (CT8) is a great option for someone that wants speed and flexibility with plenty of room to customize.

 - Expand with AiMesh

 - Only three Ethernet ports each